Russidan-Nadee/RFID-intern/README.md

 Check the troubleshooting section above

-Note: This is a development system designed for learning and demonstration purposes.
+Note : This is a development system designed for learning and demonstration purposes.
 For production use, additional security measures and optimizations should be implemented.